wpswings/points-and-rewards-for-woocommerce/readme.txt

 == Changelog ==

+= 2.1.1 - Released on 12 December 2023 =
+* New: Compatible with latest WP (6.4.2) and WC (8.3.1)
+* Fix: Coupon remove issues
+* Fix: Points deduct issues

 = 2.1.0 - Released on 1 December 2023 =
 * New: Compatible with Membership Plugin
 * New : Compatible with latest WP( 6.4.1 ) & WC( 8.3.1 )